 (b) by a person authorised to make the request by and on behalf of not less than 1/20th of the members of, or 250 of the members of the organisation, whichever is the lesser number.

-(3) Where a request is made or purports to be made in accordance with this section, the Registrar shall, after making such inquiries, if any, as he considers necessary, decide whether or not the request has been duly made.
+(3) Where a request is made or purports to be made in accordance with this section, the Registrar must, after making such inquiries, if any, as the Registrar considers necessary, decide whether or not the request has been duly made.

-(4) Where the Registrar decides that a request has been duly made, he shall inform the organisation, and, where the request was made by a person referred to in subsection (2)(b), that person, accordingly, and make arrangements with the Electoral Commissioner appointed under the Electoral Act 1907 for the conduct of the election by an officer holding office under that Act or by some other person authorised in writing by the Electoral Commissioner.
+(4) Where the Registrar decides that a request has been duly made, the Registrar must inform the organisation, and, where the request was made by a person referred to in subsection (2)(b), that person, accordingly, and make arrangements with the Electoral Commissioner appointed under the Electoral Act 1907 for the conduct of the election by an officer holding office under that Act or by some other person authorised in writing by the Electoral Commissioner.

-(5) Notwithstanding anything contained in the rules of the organisation, the person conducting the election may take such action and give such directions as he considers necessary in order —
+(5) Notwithstanding anything contained in the rules of the organisation, the person conducting the election may take such action and give such directions as the person considers necessary in order —

 (a) to ensure that no irregularities occur in or in connection with the election; or